Faculty Director

 Current research projects in the CAP Lab (data collection in progress):

-Plus, our ongoing work (data collection is complete):
+Plus, our ongoing work (data collection is complete; data analysis & manuscript writing continue):

 Join Us